phphd/exceptional-matcher/README.md

 Project comes with `ExceptionalValidationSetList` class that containing rules for automatic upgrade.

-To upgrade project to the latest version of `exceptional-validation`, you should add the following line to your `rector.php` file:
+To upgrade a project to the latest version of `exceptional-validation`, you should add the following line to your `rector.php` file:

 ```php